siddiqur-54/task_documentations/SOLID Principles and Design Patterns/SOLID Principles_Design Patterns_README.md

 The Observer design pattern is a behavioral design pattern that allows one object (the subject) to notify other objects (the observers) about changes in its state.
 This pattern is useful for scenarios where changes in one object should trigger updates in other dependent objects.

+### Components of Observer Design Pattern
+i. **Subject:** The subject maintains a list of observers (subscribers or listeners).
+It Provides methods to register and unregister observers dynamically and defines a method to notify observers of changes in its state.

+ii. **Observer:** Observer defines an interface with an update method that concrete observers must implement and ensures a common or consistent way for concrete observers to receive updates from the subject.

+iii. **ConcreteSubject:** ConcreteSubjects are specific implementations of the subject.
+They hold the actual state or data that observers want to track.
+When this state changes, concrete subjects notify their observers.

+iv. **ConcreteObserver:** Concrete Observer implements the observer interface.
+They register with a concrete subject and react when notified of a state change.

 ### Steps to Implement the Observer Design Pattern

 #### I. Define the Subject Interface